Every Harry Potter fan knows the most famous train platform in the world: Platform 9 and 3/4!

 Each also likely knows that the station where scenes of the platform were filmed is in London.

-This post will show you how to find Platform 9 and 3/4 in King's Cross Station in London, including tips on planning your visit.
+This post will show you how to find Platform 9 and 3/4 in King's Cross Station, including tips on planning your visit.

 - Where is Platform 9 3/4?